abprenticewm/DATA440_flood_dashboard/documentation.md

 - Each gauge’s latest timestamp is converted to a **day of year**.
 - This day number is used to match and merge the correct value from:

-`data/historical_p90.csv`

-The merged historical P90 allows comparison of the current flow to long-term high-flow thresholds.
+`data/historical_p90.csv` to compare current flow to long-term high-flow thresholds.

 ---